gitlabhq/omnibus-gitlab/doc/update/README.md

 This error is caused by an EE feature being added to a CE instance on the initial move to EE.
 Once the instance is moved back to CE then is upgraded to EE again, the `push_rules` table already exists in the database and a migration is unable to add the `commit_message_regex_change` column.

 This results in the [backport migration of EE tables](https://gitlab.com/gitlab-org/gitlab/-/blob/cf00e431024018ddd82158f8a9210f113d0f4dbc/db/migrate/20190402150158_backport_enterprise_schema.rb#L1619) not working correctly.
-The backport migration assumes that certain tables in the database do not exisit when running CE.
+The backport migration assumes that certain tables in the database do not exist when running CE.

 To fix this issue, manually add the missing `commit_message_negative_regex` column and restart GitLab: